The 7 Best Jobscan Alternatives in 2026

 Best for: candidates who want real-time ATS keyword tracking as they write

-Rezi is one of the more precise keyword-matching tools in the category.
-It runs a live ATS score as you edit your resume, so you can see your alignment number move in real time rather than running a separate scan after every change.
-The lifetime pricing option at $149 is worth noting if you are in a longer job search and want to avoid a recurring subscription.
+Rezi is one of the more precise resume-focused tools in the category.
+It runs a live ATS score as you edit, so you can see how changes affect alignment without running a separate scan after every revision.
+It also supports cover letters, job search, application organization, and interview practice.

 Strengths